 If there's anything you need to know about new airlines flying to Iceland or the aircraft you'll be going on to reach Iceland, you'll be sure to find the information at One Mile at a Time.

-From Ice to Spice is run by Icelandic blogger and photographer Ása.
-She travels a lot around Iceland, but also around the world, giving a great Icelandic insight into other destinations in the world too.
-Besides Iceland, she likes to travel to less travelled areas.
+Ása Steinars is an Icelandic content creator and photographer.
+She travels a lot around Iceland and shares her experiences on her Instagram, but also around the world, giving a great Icelandic insight into other destinations in the world, too.
+Besides Iceland, she likes to travel to less-traveled areas.

 What do you like most about Iceland?

 "The diversity, the people, the silence.
-Homy feeling, nature, culture.
-Coming back to Iceland after a one year journey definitely gave me a new perspective on my own country and really made me appreciate it more than before.
-What I especially value is the complete isolation, the utter silence and the unworldly landscapes which are still unrivalled compared to the 52 countries I have visited so far."
+Homey feeling, nature, culture.
+Coming back to Iceland after a one-year journey definitely gave me a new perspective on my own country and really made me appreciate it more than before.
+What I especially value is the complete isolation, the utter silence, and the unworldly landscapes which are still unrivalled compared to the 52 countries I have visited so far."

 What makes Iceland stand out as a travel destination?

 "So many different things to see, the diversity.
-You don't have to travel far, there is nature everywhere.
+You don't have to travel far; nature is everywhere.
 The natural hot springs.
 To add to the above, I’d say the immense wealth of geothermal hot water is a huge attraction here at home and has been deeply rooted in our culture for a long time.

 Not only do we see farmers and small-towners bathe in the natural hot springs…we also have geothermal pools in every single neighbourhood in the “big” capital Reykjavík.
 Needless to say, there is nothing more rewarding than a strenuous mountain hike ending in a perfect 39°C natural geothermal pool with a view to die for, all to yourself."